zentyal/zentyal/docs/en/user/jabber.rst

 centralized.

 However, Jabber/XMPP is a set of protocols and technologies that enable the development of distributed messaging.
-These protocol are public, open, flexible, extensible, distributed and secure.
+These protocols are public, open, flexible, extensible, distributed and secure.
 Moreover, although Jabber/XMPP is still in the process of becoming an international standard, it has been adopted by Cisco or Google (for its messaging service Google Talk) among others.